SWeL-EDI/swel-edi.github.io/README.md

 - Blue: #2e9bdd

 ## Deployment
 The website is deployed on [GitHub](https://github.com/) using [Jekyll](https://jekyllrb.com/).

-### Previewing your changes on your own fork

-Since the website uses [GitHub pages](https://pages.github.com/) for its deployment, it is possible to create live previews to inspect your changes.
-Go to your fork -> settings tab -> pages and select the branch you are working on to activate GitHub pages.
-GitHub will do the rest and will tell you at which url the website will be served.
+The site is deployed using a custom workflow action on GitHub since jekyll-scholar is not a GitHub pages supported Gem.

 ### Deploying the website locally